How to Make Exterior Wood Doors Last Longer

 Using Roof Maxx to Protect Your Home’s Entire Exterior

 Most leaks start at the roof and eventually travel downward to the wood surfaces in your home.
-By protecting your roof, you can also protect everything below it—doors, trim, siding, and more.
+Keeping your roof in good condition makes sense because it protects your walls, foundation, trim, siding, and exterior doors.
 It’s a smarter, more complete approach to exterior protection.

-A Roof Maxx dealer poses in front of a branded vehicle.
+A Roof Maxx dealer stands in front of a branded Roof Maxx truck

-A Roof Maxx dealer poses in front of a branded vehicle.
+A Roof Maxx dealer stands in front of a branded Roof Maxx truck

 Share this post